Jan 25-Apr 29, 2016

 Meeting Place and Times

 Teachers log into the course at a time of day that best fits their schedule.
 It is necessary to connect at least 4 - 6 times per week and spend 9 - 12 hours each week while the course is in session, either online or offline working on course related assignments, to stay current and successfully complete this 3 credit graduate course.

 Instructor(s)Tsunefumi Tanaka, PhD.
 After graduating from Montana State University in 1997, I taught physics and astronomy at universities in Virginia and California for 9 years before moving to New Zealand.
-I'm back in the US, and I'm currently teaching at University of Puget Sound.
-I began studying physics because I was interested black holes, astrophysics, and cosmology although my doctoral thesis was actually in quantum field theory.
-I like typical geeky stuff such as SciFi, computers, and aquarium.
-I also enjoy cycling, hiking, and fishing.
-I am an avid amateur astronomer; I miss clear sky in Montana.
-We got too many rainy nights in Tacoma.
+Now back in the US, I have been teaching at the University of Puget Sound in Tacoma, WA.
+I chose a career in physics because of my early interest in black holes, astrophysics, and cosmology, although my doctoral thesis was actually in quantum field theory.
+I enjoy typical geeky stuff such as SciFi, computers, and aquarium.
+I also enjoy cycling, hiking, and fishing, and I am also an avid amateur astronomer.
+I use my own telescopes and one in the UPS Observatory to gaze stars.
+I miss the clear sky in Montana, as we have too many rainy nights in Tacoma.

 PrerequisitesOne year of College Physics; Differential & Integral Calculus; an Introductory Modern Physics course is preferred but as long as participants are familiar with basic principles of modern physics they should be okay; and Special Relativity such as the NTEN course SPECIAL RELATIVITY.